amir734jj/mips-simulator/README.md

 # mips-simulator
-Attempting to simulate MIPS in C#
+Attempting to simulate MIPS in C# ... and failed!